ak-seyam/A-Siam/README.md

 ### About me
 - 🔭 I’m currently working on \[My portfolio, A readme for tansiq, deploying some sites to github pages\]
 - 📫 How to reach me abdullah.khaled.kamal0@gmail.com or [linkedin](https://www.linkedin.com/in/abdullah-khaled-kamal/)
-- 💬 Ask me about Anything 😁
+- 💬 Ask me about anything 😁
 <!--
 **A-Siam/A-Siam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.